Jemurai/policy/policies/Privacy_Policy.md

    request(s) as soon as reasonably practicable.
 Please note that if you opt-out of receiving marketing-related emails from us, we may still send you important administrative messages that are required to provide you with our Services.
 1. How you can see or change your account Personal Data.
-If You would like to review, correct, or update Personal Data that You have previously disclosed to us, You may do so by signing in to your JASP account or by contacting us.
+If You would like to review, correct, or update Personal Data that You have previously disclosed to us, You may do so by signing in to your account or by contacting us.
 1. Your data protection rights.
 Depending on your location and subject to applicable law, you may have the following rights with regard to the Personal Data we control about you:
    The right to request confirmation of whether {{company_name}} processes Personal Data relating to you, and if so, to